Charlie9830/castboard-beta/README.md

 # castboard-beta
-Release repository for Castboard beta program
+Release repository for the Castboard early access program